 AboutA little bit of background

-I’m a half English half Singaporean reformed ad man and ex-agency MD turned business strategist.
+I’m a half English half Singaporean reformed ad man and ex-agency MD who now advises SMEs on brand and business strategy.
 Confused?
 Me too.

 I have always believed that it is possible to be both profitable and conscientious and have advised brands, businesses and individuals on how to achieve both.
 The world stands at an important crossroads.
 We all need to do our bit to protect it for future generations and our fellow inhabitants.